 Growing up, my dad stressed to me the importance of confidentiality.
 If someone tells me something in confidence, my job is to make sure I don’t ever mention it to another person.

-4. If the person I am speaking about was present, would they be pleased with my words?
+4. If the person I am speaking about were present, would he or she be pleased with my words?

 5. Is it true?

 Truth trumps all.
 If it’s not true, don’t say it.